Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Sub

-When you run the main program, it will prompt for the Report Name and for the Watermark Image location, with the image name.
-You must note down this information somewhere before you attempt to run the program.
-You need to run this program only once for a report.
-The image stays as the background picture on the report till you run the program again to change the image.
+When you run the main program, it will prompt you for two inputs: the report name and the location of the watermark image (including the file name).
+Be sure to note down this information before running the program.
+You only need to run the program once for a given report; the image will remain as the background picture till you run it again to replace the image with a different one.

 Try the following property settings to see how they appear in the Report Print Preview: